gediz/mpv-wiki/User-Scripts.md

   Record and resume last play in current playing folder

 * **[boss-key](https://github.com/detuur/mpv-scripts)**
-  **UPDATED VERSION**.
   Minimise and pause video at the same time.
 Windows/Linux.
 Eliminated the time lag in previous versions.

 * **[channel mixer](https://gist.github.com/bitingsock/1e7ef04a151963b38e347a723d7e3201)**
   A set of keybindings using a modifier (Shift or Ctrl) and the function keys (F8-F12) to can adjust the mixing level of surround channels on the fly.